Sexton Blake: Blake's evolution

-Blake used medical knowledge to solve some cases in the very early years.
-In "The Tattooed Eye" (21 November 1908) he says he is a duly qualified medical man but has never practised medicine.
+Throughout the Edwardian era he worked undercover at variety of jobs: reporter, cab driver, laundryman, sailor and cowboy, all of which were reflected in the titles of his adventures.
+In Sexton Blake KC it was disclosed that he was a fully trained lawyer; in "The Tattooed Eye" (21 November 1908) he says he is a duly qualified medical man but has never practised medicine.